-Once you have arrived you can talk to our ushers in the foyer.
-Daniel Olmarker is one of the ushers and is often there to assist you.
-He is proud of the ushers’ knowledge: “We know what mobility aids are available and how they function.
+On arrival to our opera house in Gothenburg, talk to our ushers in the foyer if you have any questions.
+Daniel Olmarker is one of our ushers and is often there to assist you: “Our ushers know what mobility aids are available and how they function.
 All you need to do is ask,” he says.
-“Also, we are all trained in CPR.
+“We are all trained in CPR.
 At each performance we always have at least one person present who knows how to use the defibrillator.”

 Specific seats for wheelchair users are available for places both at the Main Stage and Small Stage.
 Please book these tickets via our box office by calling tel +46 31 13 13 00.
-Wheelchair users and accompanying persons pay 50% of the normal ticket price.
-(Not always available for external events organised by third parties)
+Wheelchair users and accompanying assistants pay 50% of the normal ticket price.
+Note that these seats are not always available for hired events organised by third-parties.

 Assistants for those with disabilities

 Let us know when booking tickets if you are bringing an assistant.
-We give a 50% discount both to the person with the disability and their assistant.
-Please book these tickets via our box office by calling tel tel +46 31 13 13 00.
+We offer a 50% discount both to the person with the disability and to their assistant.
+Book these tickets by calling our our box office on tel. +46 31 13 13 00.

-The opera performances are generally translated in Swedish and English, shown on screens above the stage.
+Infrared hearing aids are available to borrow from our theatre attendants (limited numbers available).
+Opera and musical performances are generally translated in Swedish and English, with the text shown on screens above the stage.

 Some performances also feature interpretation for the blind.
-Get in touch with us and we’ll tell you about current events and productions.
+Contact us and we’ll tell you about current events and productions.

 In the foyer there is a defibrillator and staff trained to use it if the need arises.